ktomk/pipelines/README.md

 Use `--no-run` to not run the pipeline at all, this can be used to test the utilities options.

+Pipeline environment variables can be passed/exported to or set for your pipeline by name or file with `-e`, `--env` and `--env-file` options.

+A full display of the pipelines utility options and arguments is available via `-h`, `--help`.

 ### Usage Scenario

 Give your project and pipeline changes a quick test run from the